-(Student Copy) MCCCD HEALTH PROGRAMS VOLUNTARY ASSUMPTION OF RISK AND RELEASE OF LIABILITY THIS IS A RELEASE OF LEGAL RIGHTS.
+(Student Copy) MCCCD HEALTH PROGRAMS VOLUNTARY ASSUMPTION OF RISK AND RELEASE OF LIABILITY

+THIS IS A RELEASE OF LEGAL RIGHTS.
 READ AND UNDERSTAND IT BEFORE SIGNING.

 Maricopa Community Colleges are non-profit educational institutions.
-References to Maricopa Community Colleges include its officers, officials, employees, volunteers, students, agents, and assigns s.] (print your name), freely choose to participate in the Nursing Program n.
+References to Maricopa Community Colleges include its officers, officials, employees, volunteers, students, agents, and assigns.
+I (print your name), freely choose to participate in the Nurse Assisting Program.
 In consideration of my voluntary participation in this Program, I agree as follows: